Russia launches massive attack on Ukraine’s energy sector, minister says

 Streets in the capital Kyiv remained largely empty Friday morning as Ukraine’s air force warned of the threat of ballistic and cruise missiles potentially targeting parts of the country.

-Ukrenergo, Ukraine’s energy grid operator, said it was introducing emergency power outages across the country.
+Ukrenergo, Ukraine’s energy grid operator, said power facilities in several regions were damaged and it was introducing emergency power outages across the country.
+Russia has launched 12 “massive” attacks on Ukraine’s power system so far this year, Ukrenergo said.

 Moscow’s forces have intensified bombardments of Ukraine in recent months, leaving the country in a precarious position as the war grinds into its third winter.